thechargedneutron/thechargedneutron.github.io/_posts/2016-01-23-other-projects.markdown

 ### Universal Sensor Signal Conditioning&nbsp;
 <span style="color:red">Analog Lab, Spring 2018</span>

 Built a circuit to condition a signal into ADC readable format irrespective of source, input range and bandwidth.
 Designed a multipurpose and re-configurable circuit compatible with DSPs, FPGA and micro-controllers.
-Also built and additional 4th order Butterworth Filter to prevent aliasing whose cutoff frequency can be changed using switches.
+Also built an additional 4th order Butterworth Filter to prevent aliasing whose cutoff frequency can be changed using switches.

 **Presentation Link-** [Google Drive Link](https://drive.google.com/file/d/1MpLVVJn2aGhYvitWBFmI6xdY_ioPBEQD/view?usp=sharing)